Vintage Lens - Modern Optics

 Mandler @ f8

-The Mandler does pretty well here, but the Leica is a bit sharper, with more micro-contrast.
+The Mandler does pretty well here, but the Leica is just slightly sharper, with more micro-contrast.

 Mid-frame Crop @ f8 - Mid-ground Subject